RF Microneedling in Kenosha

 Click/tap on image to view larger.

-About RF Microneedling in Kenosha
+About RF Microneedling

 At Affordable Beauty, we offer RF microneedling in Kenosha (in the form of the Potenza™ RF microneedling system) to our clients who are looking to enhance the skin in their facial area.
 As opposed to other forms of microneedling, also known as collagen induction therapy, RF microneedling involves the addition of radiofrequency energy to the traditional procedure.
 Through small needles that distribute the RF energy into the dermis, the skin is tightened through soft-tissue coagulation.
 The RF energy subsequently heats the underlying layers of the dermis, causing constriction and tightening of the skin through soft tissue coagulation.
 This also causes the collagen to be stimulated and for there to be a production of elastin.
 The depth at which the RF energy is delivered is what produces fast, dramatic results.
-Our team at Affordable Beauty is specifically trained to provide the best quality microneedling services in the Kenosha area!
+Our team at Affordable Beauty is specifically trained to provide the best quality RF microneedling in Kenosha and the surrounding area!

 What is Radio Frequency (RF)?

 Radio Frequency (RF) is part of the electromagnetic spectrum characterized by a specific frequency measurable in Hertz (Hz).

 RF energy produces a change in the electrical charges of the treated skin creating an electron movement.
 The resistance (impedance) of the tissue to that electron movement generates heat.

 The amount of heat generated depends on the following factors:

 • Intensity of the current applied

 • Length of time of exposure to the RF energy